Ossie Clark

 Raymond "Ossie" Clark (9 June 1942 – 6 August 1996) was a British fashion designer who was a major figure in the Swinging Sixties scene in London and the fashion industry in that era.
 Clark is now renowned for his vintage designs by present-day designers.

-Clark is compared to the 1960s fashion great Biba and influenced many other designers, including Yves Saint Laurent, Anna Sui and Tom Ford.
+Clark is compared to the 1960s fashion label Biba and influenced many other designers, including Yves Saint Laurent, Anna Sui and Tom Ford.
 Manolo Blahnik has said of Ossie Clark's work: "He created an incredible magic with the body and achieved what fashion should do—produce desire."
 Ossie Clark and Ossie Clark for Radley clothes are highly sought after, and are worn by well known models such as Kate Moss and Naomi Campbell.

-Childhood and education
+Early life

 Ossie Clark was born on 9 June 1942 to Ann and Samuel Clark in Warrington, Lancashire, England.
-During the war, the Clark family moved to Oswaldtwistle, where he was given his nickname, "Ossie" when they later moved to Warrington in 1950.
-Ossie's mother, Ann Grace Clark, was in labour with Ossie for seven days & gave birth during an air raid in the Second World War.
+During the Second World War, the Clark family moved to Oswaldtwistle, where he was given his nickname, "Ossie" when they later moved to Warrington in 1950.
+Ossie's mother, Ann Grace Clark, was in labour with Ossie for seven days and gave birth during an air raid in the Second World War.
 Ann had been expecting a girl and had no name picked out for her new baby boy.
 She let the midwife name him Raymond.
 Ossie was the youngest of six children (Gladys, Marjorie (later known as Kay) Beryl, Sammy and John).
-Ossie and his brother John & Kay's son James sang in the church choir at St Oswald's Church in Winwick, where Ossie won awards for his vocal talents.
+Ossie and his brother John and Kay's son James sang in the church choir at St Oswald's Church in Winwick, where Ossie won awards for his vocal talents.

 Family and friends noted that from a very early age he was "brilliant at doing anything".
 Young Ossie would make clothes for his nieces and nephews.
 He practised tailoring clothing on his dolls and designed swimsuits for the neighbourhood girls when not yet 10 years old.
 Roy Thomas, the art teacher at Ossie's secondary school – himself heavily involved in fabric art – recognised Ossie's creative flair and gave him a large collection of Vogue and Harper's Bazaar magazines.
 Clark pored over these magazines and absorbed the glamour and cutting edge fashion.

-At the age of 13 Ossie studied architecture in school.
+At the age of 13, Ossie studied architecture in school.
 He later said that the experience was "invaluable".
 The class taught him the fundamentals of proportion, height and volume.
 He would later go on to use all of these to great effect in his fashion designs.